Jak Jones: 2013–2016

-2014/2015 season

-Jones qualified for the Australian Goldfields Open by edging past Joe O'Connor 5–4: it was his first win on the main tour in 18 months.
-He was beaten 5–1 by Nigel Bond in the subsequent round.
+In the 2014–15 season, he qualified for the Australian Goldfields Open by edging past Joe O'Connor 5–4: it was his first win on the main tour in 18 months.
+He was beaten 1–5 by Nigel Bond in the subsequent round.
 In the second round of the Riga Open he recorded the biggest win of his career by knocking out world number one Neil Robertson 4–3, before losing by a reverse of this scoreline to Sean O'Sullivan.
 He later finished 67th on the Order of Merit.
 He did not win more than one match at any other event during the rest of the season until the World Championship, when he defeated Aditya Mehta 10–7 and Jack Lisowski 10–5.
 This meant that Jones was just one victory away from qualifying for the biggest event on the snooker calendar.
-He recovered from 4–0 down against Ryan Day to level at 6–6.
-However, he then lost four frames in a row to be beaten 10–6.
+He recovered from 0–4 down against Ryan Day to level at 6–6.
+However, he then lost four frames in a row to be beaten 6–10.
 He fell off the tour at the end of the season as he was the world number 95, outside the top 64 who retain their places.

-2015/2016 season

-Jones did not play in a single professional event during the 2015–16 season, but by beating Jamie Clarke 7–4 in the final of the 2016 EBSA European Championship he earned a two-year main tour card.
+After falling off the professional tour, Jones did not play in a single professional event during the 2015–16 season, but by beating Jamie Clarke 7–4 in the final of the 2016 EBSA European Championship he earned a two-year main tour card.